benninkcorien/latex-yearly-planner/README.md

 Then use xelatex to compile instead of pdflatex
 > xelatex rm2.mos.default.dailycal.tex

-This generates the PDF file in /out
+This generates the PDF file in /out (I'll copy a few to 00generatedplanners)

 ## Official instructions